shr88296/Nari/README.md

 python app.py
 ```

-Note that the model was not fine-tuned on a specific voice.
+Note that this model hasn’t been fine-tuned on a specific voice.
 Hence, you will get different voices every time you run the model.
 You can keep speaker consistency by either adding an audio prompt (a guide coming VERY soon - try it with the second example on Gradio for now), or fixing the seed.

 ## Features

 - Generate dialogue via `[S1]` and `[S2]` tag
-- Generate non-verbal like `(laughs)`, `(coughs)`, etc.
+- Generate nonverbal sounds like `(laughs)`, `(coughs)`, etc.
-  - Below verbal tags will be recognized, but might result in unexpected output.
+  - The verbal tags listed below will be recognized, but might result in unexpected output.
   - `(laughs), (clears throat), (sighs), (gasps), (coughs), (singing), (sings), (mumbles), (beep), (groans), (sniffs), (claps), (screams), (inhales), (exhales), (applause), (burps), (humming), (sneezes), (chuckle), (whistles)`
 - Voice cloning.
 See [`example/voice_clone.py`](example/voice_clone.py) for more information.
   - In the Hugging Face space, you can upload the audio you want to clone and place its transcript before your script.
 Make sure the transcript follows the required format.
 The model will then output only the content of your script.